 - Motorcycle, cycle, and three-wheeler with ice box facility

 - Establishment of brood bank

 The establishment of a fish brood bank, which will be located in Sitamarhi, and an aquatic disease referral laboratory, which was located in Kishanganj, were also announced by the PM on the day the scheme was launched.
 Assistance for both establishments would be provided under PM-MSY (Matsya Sampada).
 Through this establishment, there will be an increase in fish productivity, timely access to high-quality fish, inexpensive access to high-quality fish seed for fish farmers, and a centre for disease and soil testing.

-Following the announcement of the greatest investment amount ever for the fisheries and aquaculture industries, the government has stated some of its goals for the programmes whose results may be as follows:
+Following the announcement of the most significant investment amount ever for the fisheries and aquaculture industries, the government has stated some of its goals for the programmes, whose results may be as follows:

 - After the launch of PMMSY, a consistent rise of 9% per year is anticipated.

 - By the conclusion of FY 2024–2025, export revenue might double, rising from 46,589 crores to 1,000,000.